zhuchini/100-days-of-code/log.md

 **Today's Progress**: Learned about SCSS in more detail.

 **Thoughts**: Organized my SCSS stylesheet files and read a few articles on SCSS.

+### Day 6: June 14

+**Today's Progress**: Instead of working on my little article project, I went through the Javascript ES6 Challenges on FreeCodeCamp.

+**Thoughts**: It's a little bit difficult for me to understand recursion.